-This sweet smelling evening flower is known as dama de noche in the Philippines, and here is a beautiful story I wanted to share about how the dama de noche came to be the fragrant flower we now love.
+This sweet smelling evening flower is known as dama de noche in the Philippines, and here is a beautiful story I want to share about how the dama de noche came to be the fragrant flower that every gardener would love to have.

-A long time ago, the communities and small villages in the Philippines were ruled by sultans and datus or tribal chiefs.
+A long time ago, the communities and small villages in the Philippines were ruled by tribal chiefs known as sultans and datus.
 These leaders were loved, served and very well respected by their people.
-These rulers can do whatever they wish and that includes the woman they intended to marry as they can choose whoever they want to be their wife.
+These rulers can do whatever they wish and that includes choosing the woman they intended to marry.
+A datu or sultan can choose whoever he wants to be his wife.

 Dama made a good, caring wife to the datu.
 And her presence beautified the small village of Datu Makisig.
-Not only that, she keeps the datu's place neat and tidy and she makes decorations to put in.
-Dama always prepare delicious foods for her husband and even to his visitors.
+Not only that, she keeps the datu's place neat and tidy and she made decorations to put in.
+Dama always prepare delicious foods for her husband and even to his guests.

 "You are so lucky with your wife, datu.
 She's not only a beauty and a kind-hearted woman.
 She cooks well too," the people praised the couple.

-And for her husband to have a good sleep, Dama would spray perfume on their room.
+And for her husband to have a good sleep, Dama would spray perfume in their room.

 The couple had been happy for many years.
-But there's one happiness Dama couldn't give her husband, a heir.
-And this has been the reason why Datu Makisig had changed toward his wife Dama.
-He would no longer eat meals that Dama prrepared and he wouldn't come home at night on some occasions.
+But there's one source of happiness Dama couldn't give her husband, a heir.
+And this became the reason why Datu Makisig changed toward his wife Dama.
+He will no longer eat meals that Dama prrepared for him and he wouldn't come home at night on some occasions.
 He rarely speak to his wife as well.